October 25th, 2018 | Julia Braime

 bride to be?

-We’re giving away up to 150 free Bride To Be media packs, filled with glossy magazines and treats from Brides Up North.
+We’re giving away up to 150 free Bride To Be media packs, filled with glossy magazines (including the brand new issue of UNVEILED Magazine) and treats from Brides Up North.
 As demand is high, to pick up your media pack all you need to do is register.

 While stocks last only.